-The Remuneration Committee is comprised of two Non-Executive Directors of which Henry McGarvey is Chairman.
+The Remuneration Committee is comprised of two Non-Executive Directors, Henry McGarvey, who acts as Chairman and Geoffrey Vance.
 When necessary, Non-Committee members are invited to attend.
 The Committee's principal responsibilities are:

-- to determine, on behalf of the Board, the pay structures and terms and conditions of senior personnel (as identified by the Chairman of the Board); - to determine, on behalf of the Board, the terms and conditions of any consultancy agreements entered into for the provision of management services to the Board. - to act, on behalf of the Board, and take decisions related to pay and pay related matters, as the Chairman of the Board shall determine; - to act, on behalf of the Board, and take significant decisions on matters such as remuneration policy, benefits, third party recommendations and related issues.
+- to determine, on behalf of the Board, the pay structures and terms and conditions of senior personnel (as identified by the Chairman of the Board): - to determine, on behalf of the Board, the terms and conditions of any consultancy agreements entered into for the provision of management services to the Board. - to act, on behalf of the Board, and take decisions related to pay and pay related matters, as the Chairman of the Board shall determine; - to act, on behalf of the Board, and take significant decisions on matters such as remuneration policy, benefits, third party recommendations and related issues.

-The report of the Remuneration Committee on behalf of the Board is set out on pages 15 to 18.
+The report of the Remuneration Committee on behalf of the Board is set out on pages 15 to 17.